aisingapore/TagUI/README.md

 ### MODULES
 <details>
   <summary>
-    Click to show how you can call other TagUI automation flows within an automation flow file
+    Click to show how you can use tagui step to call other TagUI automation flows within an automation flow file
   </summary>

   - You can reuse and combine automation scripts to build complex flows